 • Identifying vulnerabilities, threats, and risk-response activities through a Risk Assessment.

-Some activities your organization may engage in at this stage in the cybersecurity lifecycle include performing an inventory of all your IT assets and setting up monitoring processes to track user access and behavior.
+At this stage in the cybersecurity lifecycle, your organization may engage in activities such as performing an inventory of all your IT assets and setting up monitoring processes to track user access and behavior.

 2. Protect

 In the Protect stage of the cybersecurity lifecycle, your organization must take steps to defend your data and assets.
-This phase outlines the processes you must put in place to ensure your organization can limit the detrimental impact of a breach.
+This phase outlines the processes you must implement to ensure your organization can limit the detrimental impact of a breach.

 Related: 6 Warning Signs of a Data Breach in Progress